Cynodon dactylon

 Apply a light starter fertilizer right before seeding or sodding, then wait 6-8 weeks before feeding again to avoid burning tender roots.

-Check for chewing or sucking damage before you blame watering, just like you would inspect indoor leaves for spider mite damage instead of guessing.
+Check for chewing or tunneling before you blame watering, just like you would inspect indoor leaves for spider mite damage instead of guessing.

 Watch for white grubs in late spring and summer, since they chew roots and cause irregular brown patches that lift like a loose carpet.